Lucas Andrew Staehelin: Career

 Staehelin became an assistant professor in the Department of Molecular, Cellular and Developmental Biology, University of Colorado Boulder, in 1970, was promoted to associate professor in 1973, to full professor in 1978, and to professor emeritus in 2006.
-He held visiting professorships at Albert-Ludwigs University (1978), Swiss Federal Institute of Technology (1984, 1992), and University of Melbourne (1998).
+He held visiting professorships at Albert-Ludwigs University (1978), Swiss Federal Institute of Technology (1984, 1992), and the University of Melbourne (1998).

 He has authored and co-authored more than 300 scientific publications (H-Index 78).

 Research

 Staehelin's research focused on using cryofixation methods to produce improved images of cellular structures by means of freeze-fracture, thin section and immunolabeling electron microscopy, and by electron tomography techniques.
 His studies of photosynthetic membranes led to the characterization of differences in structure and function of grana and stroma thylakoid membranes, of chlorosomes, and the attachment of plastoglobules to thylakoids.
 Vitrification of plant cells using propane-jet freezing led to the discovery that cellulose fibrils were synthesized by plasma membrane-associated rosette particle complexes, and the demonstration that vesicle-mediated secretion and membrane recycling in turgid cells involves characteristic, transient membrane configurations.
-High pressure freezing of intact plant tissues led to new models of plant cytokinesis, first as seen in thin section images and then by electron tomography.
+High-pressure freezing of intact plant tissues led to new models of plant cytokinesis, first as seen in thin section images and then by electron tomography.
 These studies led to the discovery of the cell plate assembly matrix within which the assembly of the cell plate from vesicles occurs by previously unknown mechanisms.
 Electron tomography analysis enabled his group to produce nanoscale models of endoplasmic reticulum, Golgi apparatus and trans Golgi network membranes The Golgi matrix/scaffold was shown to originate on COPII vesicles and to capture passing Golgi to mediate ER-Golgi vesicle transfer as postulated by the stop-pluck-and-go hypothesis of Golgi trafficking.